Nitecon/homeserver-k8s/README.md

     kubectl wait --for=condition=ready pod --selector=app.kubernetes.io/component=controller --timeout=120s

-## Setup the server to listen on port 80 / 443 via socat:
+## Setup the server to listen on port 80 / 443
-I actually do something different on my boxes via my own personal proxy but hitting your server via a browser without having to add the port can be accomplished like so:
+Since NodePort is a high selected port range on the box you still have to listen to it on the local box via another means.
+I prefer using nginx for this as I use nginx on the box for other things beyond tcp port 80/443 binding and forwarding to k8s.
+You can obviously use something like socat or anything else but please don't try to update the nodeports to low values during k8s install by overriding the standard ports.

 We will become root for this as we are adding services to systemd that will be running the redirects for us: